🔭 Want to centralize and monitor your Go application logs?

 and colorized output when logging to the terminal.
 However, it can be configured

-to produce fully structured output following the Logfmt standard.
-It also
+to produce fully structured output in JSON or Logfmt.

 package main